Mindinventory/react-native-boilerplate/documentation/docs/directory-hierarchy/blueprints.md

   loader.current.isLoading
   ```

+- ### Button:

-- **Button**: Animated scalability adds an extra layer of interactivity to your buttons with TouchableOpacity
+  Animated scalability adds an extra layer of interactivity to your buttons with TouchableOpacity
   For Example:

   ```js